goschtl/zope/zc.sourcerelease/trunk/src/zc/sourcerelease/README.txt

     >>> print system(join('svntest', 'svnsample', 'bin', 'sample')),
     sample from svn called

+You can specify a different configuration file of course.
+Let's create one with an error as it contains an absolute path for the eggs-directory.

+    >>> write(sample, 'wrong.cfg',
+    ... '''
+    ... [buildout]
+    ... parts = sample
+    ... find-links = %(link_server)s
+    ... eggs-directory = /somewhere/shared-eggs
+    ...
+    ... [sample]
+    ... recipe = zc.recipe.egg
+    ... eggs = sample1
+    ... ''' % globals())

+We'll run the release script against this configuration file:

+    >>> print system(join('bin', 'buildout-source-release')
+    ...        +' file://'+sample+' wrong.cfg'),
+    ... # doctest: +ELLIPSIS
+    Creating source release.
+    Invalid eggs directory (perhaps not a relative path) /somewhere/shared-eggs

 .. [#zip_in_future] It is possible that an option will be added in the future to generate zip files rather than tar archives.